alam-ora/oracle-pgx/provision-environment/content_rm.md

 ## **STEP 2** : Create SSH Key Pair Using Cloud Shell

+**Note:** Skip this step if you already have an SSH key pair you like to use.

 The SSH (Secure Shell) protocol is a method to enable secure access and communication over insecure networks through cryptographically secured connections between endpoints.

 Oracle Cloud Infrastructure compute instances uses an SSH key pair instead of a password to authenticate a remote user.
 A key pair file contains a private key and public key.
 You keep the private key on your computer and provide it every time you connect to the instance.
 The public key is kept on the compute instance.